 Minor in Social Work

-Our courses complement today’s outcome-based social service environment and will expose students to:
+Our courses complement today’s outcome-based social service environment.
+You will study:

 - Biopsychosocial theories of human behavior

 - Micro- and macro-level intervention techniques

 This minor is highly applied and structured and provides exposure to the social work profession.